-The Health Capital understands and provides a free mental health diagnosis test for women.
-It has female psychologists and psychiatrists who can empathise with women in need of help and provides a comfortable space to help them out with their issues.
-It understands how this world can be a place where talking about mental health issues can be a challenge in itself.
+The Health Capital understands and provides a free mental health diagnosis test for the treatment of depression in women.
+It has female psychologists and psychiatrists who can empathize with women needing help and provides a comfortable space to help them with their issues.
+It understands how this world can be a place where talking about mental health issues can be challenging.

 1. Which age group is most affected by depression?

 The age group that is affected by depression is 18–29 (21.0%), followed by those aged 45–64 (18.4%) and 65 and over (18.4%), and lastly, those aged 30–44 (16.8%).